Polymedia/QWebApp/readme.txt

 project.
 This does not depend on the shared library.

 Demo2 shows how to link against the shared library.
-Build the project QtWebApp to generate the shared library..
+Build the project QtWebApp to generate the shared library.

 Demo3 shows how to use the qtservice component to start the application as a Windows Service or Unix daemon.